Giving you options to accelerate your education

 - The student must have an undergraduate background of at least 20 semester hours in the natural and applied sciences.
 Students may be required to meet course prerequisites for their emphasis areas.
 Undergraduate courses will not be credited as course requirements for the master's degree.

 A limited number of teaching assistantships (TA) may be available, awarded on a competitive basis.
-Applications are to be submitted in the GradCAS application portal.
-Applicants should have all application materials submitted by March 1 (fall assistantships) or October 1 (spring assistantships) to ensure being considered for a TA position.
-GRE General Test scores may be considered in awarding assistantships.
+Applications should have all application materials submitted by March 1 (fall assistantships) or October 1 (spring assistantships) to ensure being considered for a TA position.
+GRE General Test scores are required and will be considered as part of the awarding process.
+A minimum combined score of 290 on the verbal and quantitative sections of the GRE is required to be considered for an assistantship.

 Degree requirements (minimum of 32 hours)